New season menswear is rooted in an appreciation for practicality and enduring quality, with updates to our handcrafted boot offering.

 Image: © David Seeto, 1990

-With the investment of L Capital, in conjunction with IFM - the business continues to drive towards RM's vision of creating a global brand, reflecting its iconic status.
+The business continues to drive towards RM's vision of creating a global brand, reflecting its iconic status.

 The business moves strongly into best practice e-Commerce, to help expand its global sales of footwear and leather craft for which demand continues to grow internationally.

 In 2020 Tattarang acquired 100% of R.M.Williams from L Catterton bringing the brand back into Australian hands for the first time since 2014.
 Tattarang is one of Australia's largest private investment groups owned by Andrew and Nicola Forrest.
 The investment of the Forrest family will ensure the Australian craftsmanship of R.M.Williams continues to be loved and worn all around the world.
-The iconic Australian brand has a growing international following and is sold in more than 15 countries with 74 stores and 784 stockists.

 Both R.M.Williams and Tattarang have roots deeply ingrained within the Australian outback and those who work it.
 Values of family, courage, determination and undeniable character are at the core of both companies.